csaea/sandbox/python-quick-reference.md

 second_argument = "This is the second argument" print("This is the first argument", second_argument) # This print statement has two arguments, a string and a variable.

-max(1,5,3,2,2) # This function has five arguments.
-It would return the maximum, 5.
+max(4,23,8,11,2) # This function has five arguments.
+It would return the maximum value, 23.
 ```

 When you create (i.e., define) your own function, you can use any name that isn't already a built-in function, followed by `def`.
 For example: